John Schoon

-John Edward Schoon (born July 9, 1929), was an American politician who was a member of the Oregon House of Representatives.
+John Edward Schoon (born July 9, 1929) is an American retired politician who was a member of the Oregon House of Representatives.

+Life and career

-He was born in Gary, Indiana and attended the University of Maryland and Portland State University, earning Bachelor of Science and Master of Business Administration degrees.
+John Edward Schoon was born in Gary, Indiana on July 9, 1929.
+He attended the University of Maryland and Portland State University, earning Bachelor of Science and Master of Business Administration degrees.
 He was a banker, working with First National Bank Oregon, in Salem.
 Schoon also served in the United States Marine Corps, earning an Air Medal.
 His brother, Dick Schoon, served in the Washington House of Representatives.